pokumars/android-countries1/README.md

 ## problems

-Search doesnt work because I couldnt figure out how to get the search query into the url <b>dynamically</b>
+The search doesnt work.
+I have yet to figure out how to pass query into url <b>dynamically</b>

-Flags not visible because I couldnt figure out how to use Glide with svg files
+Flags are not visible because I have yet to figure out how to use Glide with .svg.

 ## results